 Things to keep in mind:

-- Always use a car seat : backward-facing in the back seat until your baby is at least 12 months old and weighs 20 pounds.
+- Always use a car seat: backward-facing in the back seat until your baby is 2 years old or reaches the height and weight maximum for the seat.

 - Childproof your home.
 Keep small and sharp objects, plastic bags, hot liquids, poisons, medications, outlets, cords, and guns out of reach.